falkoschumann/activity-sampling-macos/README.md

 -------

 *   Update max value of progress, if period duration updated.
-*   Can close preferences dialog with ESC and CMD+Q.
+*   Can close preferences dialog with ESC.
 *   Rotation activity log as CSV files.
-*   Preferences with
-    *   Path to CSV directory.
+*   Read last activities from log file and show in dialog.
 *   Publish to App Store.